dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 One gap that we can address however is creating a pivot table, chart or map using data from different program stages.
 We can do this in data visualizer for any of the available visualizations using either event or enrollment type program indicators and is not something we could achieve in either event reports or event visualizer.

+Open the chart "COVID_CBS - Symptoms and health outcome, this year."
+This the chart that you will create.
+You can explain the layout to the participants before continuing.

+Clear your inputs by going to Favorites -> New.

 In this example, we will create a line chart with the following inputs:

  - Visualization Type : Line Chart